Notes on the Linear Algebraic View of Regularity Lemmas: Low Rank Approximation

 \subsection{Strong Low-Rank Approximation}

-Relative to a fixed choice of $\eps$, Theorem \ref{thm:klra} defines a tradeoff curve, governed by $k$, between the rank of $\Ahat$ and the number of singular values included in the approximation.
+Theorem \ref{thm:klra} defines a tradeoff curve, governed by $k$, between the rank of $\Ahat$ and the number of singular values included in the approximation.
 Is this tradeoff curve tight?
-It turns out that this question is underspecified, and in fact there are two different senses in which we can investigate tightness of this tradeoff.
+It turns out that there are two possible senses in which we can investigate tightness of this tradeoff.

-Theorem \ref{thm:klra} gives a \emph{universally} attainable tradeoff curve: for any input matrix $A$, we can choose $k$ as we like, and so we can reach any point on the tradeoff curve that we like.
+Theorem \ref{thm:klra} gives a \emph{universally} attainable tradeoff curve: for any input matrix $A$, we can choose any $k$ that we like, and so we can reach any point on the tradeoff curve that we like.
 In that sense, it is optimal: there is no better universally-attainable tradeoff curve.
-(For example, a tight lower bound is given by the graph with $\lceil k \eps^{-2}\rceil$ ones along its diagonal and all other entries set to zero; we will not give details on this proof but it is straightforward.)
+(For example, a tight lower bound is given by the graph with $\lceil k \eps^{-2}\rceil$ ones along its diagonal and all other entries set to zero; we will not give details on the proof of correctness for this lower bound but it is straightforward.)

-But in some applications, we only need an \emph{existentially} attainable tradeoff curve, where for any input matrix $A$ it is possible to find a matrix $\Ahat$ that achieves some point on the curve.
+But in some applications, we only need an \emph{existentially} attainable tradeoff curve: for any input matrix $A$, \emph{there exists} at least one choice of $k$ for which the corresponding matrix $\Ahat$ exists.
 This is a weaker condition, and so we could dream of it holding for better tradeoff curves.
-Towards determining which tradeoff curves are existentially attainable, we should intuitively expect the \emph{support} of the tradeoff curve to be a relevant parameter.
-That is: if a tradeoff curve has larger support, then we have more options on where to hit it existentially, so it should be easier to do so, so we could perhaps guarantee this for more favorable tradeoffs.
+That is exactly what is achieved by the strong version of low-rank approximation.
+For intuition, we note that in this approach, we should intuitively expect the \emph{support} of the tradeoff curve to be a relevant parameter.
+That is: if we have a larger pool of choices of $k$, then it should be easier to show that one exists satisfying a theorem.

-The strong regularity lemma describes a particular tradeoff between support size and tradeoff curve that makes the curve existentially attainable.
 In the following, given a function $f$ an integer $i \ge 0$, we will denote by $f^{(i)}$ the recursively-defined value:

 \begin{mytheorem} \begin{theorem} [Strong Low-Rank Approximation] For any matrix $A, \eps > 0$, and nondecreasing function $f : \nn \to \nn$, \textbf{there exists} an integer $k \le f^{(\eps^{-2})}$ and a matrix $\Ahat$ satisfying: \begin{itemize} \item (simplicity) $\Ahat$ has rank $\le k$, and \item (approximating) $\|A - \Ahat\|_{F[f(k)]} \le \eps \|A\|_F$. \end{itemize} \end{theorem} \end{mytheorem}